Read the original article on The Basis HERE.

 Every study has limitations.
 What are the limitations of this study?

 Data were self-reported and based on past experiences, so the results might be subject to recall bias.
 Findings from this study might not be generalizable to other geographic areas or to other immigrant populations.

 For more information:

 Do you think you or someone you know has a gambling problem?
 Visit the National Council on Problem Gambling for screening tools and resources.
 For individuals in Massachusetts looking for culturally and linguistically relevant problem gambling services, call the Massachusetts Problem Gambling Helpline (800-327-5050) or visit the Boston Chinatown Neighborhood Center website.
-For additional resources, including gambling and self-help tools, visit our Addiction Resources page.

 1. Interviews were conducted with members of the Khmer, Chinese, Korean, and Vietnamese immigrant communities in the Greater Boston area.